TheiaSpace/ESATOBC/README.txt

 On-Board Computer (OBC) for ESAT.

 See the example OBC program (examples/OBC/OBC.ino).
+This program uses the modules of the OBC library.

+The src/ directory contains the OBC library, which consists of the following modules:

 # ESAT_OnBoardDataHandling